tinzzyli/tinzzyli.github.io/_pages/about.md

 Hi,

-Tingxi is a incoming Ph.D. student at [Univeristy of Texas at Dallas](https://www.utdallas.edu/), he is very lucky to be advised by [Prof. Wei Yang](http://youngwei.com/).
+Tingxi is an incoming Ph.D. student at [Univeristy of Texas at Dallas](https://www.utdallas.edu/), he is very lucky to be advised by [Prof. Wei Yang](http://youngwei.com/).
 Before that, he was an undergrad student at [Dalian University of Technology](https://en.dlut.edu.cn/) and a visiting student at [Technical University of Munich](https://www.tum.de/en/).

 His primary research interest lies in AI security, software testing and AI for Sci.